Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part2a/README.md

 ![Fig. 8](./images/vector_regs.PNG "Vector Registers")

 The `ya` register is composed of the 256-bit `wr[0:3]` registers.
 For this example, the `wr0` register is updated with the columns of the coefficient matrix using the `VLDA` (vector load A) mnemonic.
 The `VLDA` mnemonic transfers 8 floating-point values from data memory to a vector register.
-In this example, there is a 7 cycle latency from the `VLDA` mnemonic (loading data into `wr0`) to the time the data is used for computation with `VFPMAC`.
+In this example, there is a 7 to 8 cycle latency from the `VLDA` mnemonic (loading data into `wr0`) to the time the data is used for computation with `VFPMAC`.

 ## Conclusion

-We showed how to calculate a floating-point 8x12 matrix and 12x1 vector multiplication using a `for` loop and some high-level intrinsics (AI engine APIs) in 80 cycles.
+We showed how to calculate a floating-point 8x12 matrix and 12x1 vector multiplication using a `for` loop and the AI engine APIs in 73 cycles.
 We also showed how to use Vitis Analyzer to view some statistics of the generated program (e.g. cycles consumed) as well as examine the generated assembler code.

 In Part 2b, we will attempt to further optimize the program to achieve a multiply-accumulate operation on every cycle.

 # Support

 GitHub issues will be used for tracking requests and bugs.
 For questions go to [forums.xilinx.com](http://forums.xilinx.com/).

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>